Docs

 To browse a full list of changes, see the Spring-boot 3.0 Release Notes and the What’s New in Spring Framework 6.x page.

-Below is a general overview of the changes needed for Spring-based Vaadin applications:
+The following sections provide a general overview of the changes needed for Spring-based Vaadin applications.

 Upgrade Spring to Latest